dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP-and-MySQL-Web-0401.md

 Clearly, this approach is a very simplistic way of validating this information.
 We look at better ways in the next section.

-Matching and Replacing Substrings with String FunctionsChecking whether a particular substring is present in a larger string is a common operation.
+## 4.5 Matching and Replacing Substrings with String Functions

+Checking whether a particular substring is present in a larger string is a common operation.
 This partial matching is usually more useful than testing for complete equality in strings.

 In the Smart Form example, you want to look for certain key phrases in the customer  feedback and send the mail to the appropriate department.
 If you want to send emails discussing Bob’s shops to the retail manager, for example, you want to know whether the word shop or  derivatives thereof appear in the message.